WILDER SIDE OF OAKLAND COUNTY

 Eastern Fox Squirrels (Sciurus niger) are the largest tree squirrels native to North America and share much of the behavior and food preference traits of the gray squirrel.
 Their name comes from their reddish-orange fur and bushy foxlike tail that can also serve as a portable winter blanket.
 Once the leaves are down, their large leafy nests wedged between upper branches of hardwood trees are easy to spot.
 Fox squirrels tend to prefer more open habitat than the gray squirrel and some adapt very well to highly urban areas.

-The city of Madison Heights had at least one fox squirrel that dumpster dived daily and begged in the parking lot of St John-Oakland Hospital.
+The city of Madison Heights had at least one fox squirrel that dumpster dived daily and begged in the parking lot of St Johns Hospital.
 It seemed to have developed a preference for crumbs left in donut wrappers.
 How do I know?
 I once worked there.

 Jonathan Schechter is the Nature Education Writer for Oakland County Government and blogs weekly about nature’s way, trails, and wildlife on the Wilder Side of Oakland County.